Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

-\textbf{Remark.} There are many other ways to choose homomorphisms $\varphi$ in proofs of Propositions~\ref{covertplus}, \ref{coverttimes} and~\ref{coverpq}.
-For instance, it can be checked that if $g^1, \ldots, g^n $ are arbitrary $t$-ary loops of order $q$ such that $g^i(0, \ldots, 0) = 0$ for all $i$ then the operation
+\begin{remark} There are many other ways to choose homomorphisms $\varphi$ in the proof of Proposition~\ref{coverHam}.
+For instance, it can be checked that if $g^1, \ldots, g^n $ are arbitrary $v$-ary quasigroups of order $q$ such that $g^i(0, \ldots, 0) = 0$ for all $i$ then the operation